DataHacksDS3/DataHacks2020/Dataset/README.md

 [back to top](#track-information)\
 Dataset: San Diego Housing Information [Download Link](https://drive.google.com/drive/folders/1_dTPxfUIFTR_k40Iv5IVX-meTxmWDbL_?usp=sharing)

-#### Prompt
+#### Background Information
+> San Diego was a little different 50 years ago from what it is today, including the racial distribution of people living in the area and such.
+The Census Bureau collected data from different ‘census tracts’, or small blocks of areas in a city divided for census purposes.
+These tracts are further divided into smaller ‘blocks’ for more specific divisions. \
+We will be using two datasets collected in this time period, that contain information about the same ‘census tract’.
+The SD1970_population table will contain features like age, gender, race and marital status of San Diego residents in the 1970s, and the SD1970_housing table will contain features like average listing price/monthly rent, number of rooms, and kitchen/plumbing situations of their houses in the same year.
+The identifying feature for each row will be the tract (“Tract Name”) and block number (“Block Group”) combined, of the represented areas.\
-> Experiment with the data given and see if there is a common factor among houses with similar living conditions in San Diego.
+Our goal is to experiment with the data given below and see if there is a common factor among houses with similar living conditions in San Diego, and what kinds of features in the population distribution is associated with features from the housing distribution.

+#### Prompt/Rubric
-> - Clean the dataset in accordance with what rows are relevant to the research
+> 1. Cleaning: Clean the dataset in accordance with what rows are relevant to the research\
+> 1.1.
+Dealing with null values, duplicate/ambiguous rows, datatype\
+> 1.2.
+Column Manipulation: lump similar columns together and get rid of unwanted columns. **Add columns “Total Male Persons” and “Total Female Persons” to the population dataframe, and include each column values for the 1st row (Census Tract 1, Block 1) in the report**.\
+> 1.3.
+Data should be optimally cleaned, with similar columns combined together/dropped
-> - Examine the overall distribution of data using different plots
+> 2. Visualization: Examine the overall distribution of data using different plots\
+> 2.1.
+Plotting: How big are each block/residential area? **What block is the second common, following San Diego?**\
+> 2.2.
+Pandas: How is the pricing of houses distributed in San Diego? **What's the average price of all houses in San Diego?**\
+> 2.3.
+Pandas: **What block has the highest average price (based on the owner-occupied average value)?**\
+> 2.4.
+Plotting: Focus on various categories and find out the distribution of different people living in San Diego.
+For example, what's the age distribution for males in San Diego like, for females; what's the distribution for individuals with different races living in San Diego, etc.?
-> - Use linear regression to see what factors contribute to the living conditions of houses.
+> 3. Machine Learning: Use machine learning (linear regression) to see what factors are correlated to the living conditions of houses.\
+> 3.1.
+Define the condition of a house and what columns are relevant to it.\
+> 3.2.
+Does the gender of occupants affect how expensive the house they live in is?
+What about age?
+Or marriage status?
+Perform linear regression on 2 or more features in the population dataset.\
+> 3.3.
+Find a meaningful relationship between the residents of a house and its conditions using different machine learning techniques.
+> 4. Analysis - Final Report\
+> 4.1.
+Minimum 2 pages, double spaced, ~12 pt with clear & legible font\
+> 4.2.
+Include all aspects of the 3 steps given above with details on the procedure.\
+> 4.3.
+Must be a clear and concise communication of end results and final analysis\
+> 4.4.
+Minimal grammatical/vocabulary errors and consistent formatting

+*Questions in bold will be answered for correctness in the final report!!!*

 #### Metadata
 > SD1970_population.csv